Table of Contents

 Nutritional requirements during pregnancy

-According to the Academy of Nutrition and Dietetics, women need the following approximate additional overall calorie intake during pregnancy:
+According to the Academy of Nutrition and Dietetics, women need the following additional overall calorie intake during pregnancy:

 - Second trimester: +350 calories in addition to normal eating.